pablodecm/phd_thesis/src/105_chapter_5.md

 a set of re-mixed data replicas $R_i$.
-The trained multivariate classifier is then evaluated over all the events of $M$ and each $R_i$ and the histograms of the classifier output are compared to obtain a the differences for each of the replicas.
+The trained multivariate classifier is then evaluated over all the events of $M$ and each $R_i$ and the histograms of the classifier output are compared to obtain the differences for each of the replicas.
 The median difference is taken as bias correction.](gfx/105_chapter_5/Figure_011.pdf){
 #fig:Figure_011 width=100%}